-A variety of print and electronic library resources are available to supplement the curriculum offerings of the college.
-The CCCC libraries have a combined collection of over 30,000 books, 130 periodicals, and 2,000 audiovisuals.
-The Lee County (Sanford) campus library also has an extensive law collection, a music CD collection, and a movie collection.
-Nook Color eReaders are also available for check-out at all campus libraries.
-The eReaders are preloaded with classics and best sellers.
-Electronic resources via the Internet include several subscription databases and the NC LIVE collection of approximately 60 databases, providing access to over 16,000 full-text periodicals and over 25,000 electronic books.
-Students can access all of these electronic resources from home.
-Contact the library staff about off-campus access and to obtain instruction in the use of these resources.
+A variety of print and electronic library resources are available to support the curriculum offerings of the college.
+The CCCC libraries have a combined collection of over 28,000 books, over 100 print periodical titles, and over 2,000 audiovisuals.
+The Lee Campus Sanford) library also has an extensive law collection, a music CD collection, and a movie collection.
+Nook Color eReaders with pre-loaded eBooks are also available for check-out at all campus libraries.

+Electronic resources via the Internet include several CCCC online databases, including access to over 53,000 eBooks.
+The NC LIVE collection of 78 online databases, provide access to over 18,000 full-text periodical titles, over 173,000 eBooks, over 2,000 eAudio Books, and over 26,000 streaming videos.
+Students can access all of these electronic resources off campus with the use of a password.
+Contact the library staff about off-campus access, to obtain the password, or for instruction in the use of these resources.

-The online catalog (CCLINC), a central database containing the holdings of CCCC and 48 other North Carolina community college libraries, provides easy and free access to additional resources.
-Cooperative agreements giving students borrowing privileges exist between the CCCC libraries and the public libraries in Lee, Harnett, and Chatham counties and Campbell University.
-The library also participates in interlibrary loan services with other types of libraries in North Carolina and throughout the country who have holdings in the OCLC WorldCat database.
-These services allow us to borrow materials from other libraries for you to check out from our library.
+The online catalog, a central database containing the holdings of CCCC and 49 other North Carolina community college libraries in the CCLINC consortium, provides easy and free access to additional resources.
+Cooperative agreements giving students borrowing privileges exist between the CCCC libraries and the public libraries in Lee and Harnett counties, as well as Campbell University.
+The library also participates in interlibrary loan services with other types of libraries in North Carolina and throughout the country..
+These services allow the library to borrow materials from other libraries for patrons to check out from the CCCC library.